White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

 ### Training on the UCR and UEA archives

-To train a model on the MALLAT dataset from the UCR archive:
+To train a model on the Mallat dataset from the UCR archive:

-`python3 ucr.py --dataset MALLAT --path path/to/MALLAT/folder/ --save_path '/path/to/save/models' --hyper default_hyperparameters.json [--cuda --gpu 0]`
+`python3 ucr.py --dataset Mallat --path path/to/Mallat/folder/ --save_path '/path/to/save/models' --hyper default_hyperparameters.json [--cuda --gpu 0]`

 Adding the `--load` option allows to load a model from the specified save path.
 Training on the UEA archive with `uea.py` is done in a similar way.